csswizardry/csswizardry.github.com/_posts/2012-10-16-a-classless-class-on-using-more-classes-in-your-html.md

 date: 2012-10-16 21:04:21
 layout: post
 slug: a-classless-class-on-using-more-classes-in-your-html
-title: A classless class—on using more classes in your HTML
+title: A classless class — on using more classes in your HTML
 wordpress_id: 3849
 categories:
   - Web Development